 REIA Goal Seek ×

-Current Purchase Price: 1,000,000 OK Cancel
+Current Purchase Price: 1,150,000 OK Cancel

-What must the e purchase price be in o order to achieve?
+What must the purchase price be in order to achieve?

-Internal Rate Of Return, After Tax 🔹 of .12 2023 •
+Capitalization Rate ▼ of .12 2023 🔻

-Goal S Seek found a value.
+Goal Seek found a value.

 Set Value: .12 Cancel

-Current Value found by Goal Seek: 12.01% Accept Change
+Current Value found by Goal Seek: 12.00% Accept Change

-New Purchase Price: 978,365 Try Again
+New Purchase Price: 743,340 Try Again

-If you click "Accept Change," Go model with the amount shown he Goal Seek will close without maki Note: Goal Seek may not always specified objective, but may sho acceptable. ere as the "Current Value." ng any changes to your mor be able to find a value that If you click "Cancel," del. : exactly achieves the
+If you click "Accept Change," Goal Seek will replace the Purchase Price in your model with the amount shown here as the "Current Value."
+If you click "Cancel," Goal Seek will close without making any changes to your model.
+Note: Goal Seek may not always be able to find a value that exactly achieves the specified objective, but may show a "Current Value" that is close enough to be acceptable.

-Figure 7-18 Goal Seek Results
+Figure 9-18 Goal Seek Results